Remotely Operated Auto Racers: Purpose

 The governing body of ROAR is the executive committee.
-This committee consists of an elected president and vice president, and five appointed members.
-Additionally, two section chairpersons join the executive committee as non-voting members and organize their advisory groups of racers for recommendations and communication with the other members of the team.
+This committee consists of an elected president and vice president, and seven appointed members.
 The executive committee controls and manages the business affairs of ROAR, and ensures that the rules are up to date.
 The day-to-day business of the corporation is handled by the ROAR administrator, a non-voting member of the executive committee.

 ROAR rules have been the guidelines for R/C car racing for over 50 years.
 They are designed to promote fair competition, safety, and define what equipment can be used in ROAR competition.
 ROAR does not manage races below national level (Level 5), but it does sanction races from the club level to multi-regional championships.
 All ROAR members in current and good standing are eligible to enter these races.

 ROAR is the North American representative to the International Federation of Model Auto Racing (IFMAR).
 As such, ROAR is the only organization that is authorized to qualify and send drivers to the IFMAR World Championships.
 More ROAR members have been crowned World Champion than from any other organization.

 The strength of ROAR is in the local clubs.
 It is here that the weekly competition takes place allowing drivers to perfect their skills, and prepare themselves to compete at the State, Region, and National level.
 ROAR has 200 clubs in the US and Canada.
 These clubs pay only $35 per year to be sanctioned, and to be covered by the member accident and liability insurance.

-Events

-The 2010 fuel nationals were held in Lincoln, Nebraska at HobbyTown USA R/C Raceway Park.